Getting Started - Required Forms

 - Your W# (your student number)

-In addition, first-year students are highly encouraged to meet with a VITAL Peer Mentor Specialist.
-Please send an email to VITAL@Weber.edu to set-up an appointment.
+In addition, first-year and transfer students are highly encouraged to meet with a Peer Mentor Specialist.
+Please send an email to militaryaffiliated@Weber.edu to set-up an appointment.

 STEP 6: PAY TUITION